Udari Madhushani

 Vikash Sehwag, Arjun Nitin Bhagoji, Liwei Song, Chawin Sitawarin, Daniel Cullina, Mung Chiang, Prateek Mittal

-We demonstrate the vulnerability of open-world ML to adversarial examples and proposed a defense.
+We demonstrate the vulnerability of open-world machine learning models to adversarial examples and proposed a defense against the open-world adversarial attacks.

 Academic Services